NORFOLK, Va. (WAVY) – Norfolk City Council approved the special exemption for Waterside Live! Tuesday night.

 But last month a special exemption — that will greatly diminish council’s control over Waterside restaurants and bars — was unanimously approved by the city’s Planning Commission.
 Tuesday night it was approved by City Council.

 The blanket special exemption will govern the revitalized Waterside mall as a whole, and individual businesses can open there without applying for their own permits.
-The special exemption was part of the city’s contract with Baltimore-based Cornish Company, which will start construction on the Waterside Live! soon.
+The special exemption was part of the city’s contract with Baltimore-based Cordish Company, which will start construction on the Waterside Live! soon.